How do sunscreens work?

 What causes dry skin?

 Dry skin occurs when your skin loses too much water and oil.
 Dry skin is common and can affect anyone at any age.
 Dryness of the skin is affected by the amount of water vapour in the surrounding air, in other words, the humidity.
 For example, our skin tends to feel drier in cold and windy winter, or in air-conditioned rooms.
 Taking long, hot baths or showers frequently or washing our hands frequently can remove too much moisture from the skin.
-Soaps and detergents may cause irritation to some of us, while some of us may have a skin condition or take medicines that can cause dry skin.
+Soaps and detergents may cause irritation to some of us and others may take medicines that can cause dry skin.
 Also, as we age our skin gets thinner and produces less natural oil.

 How do I manage/prevent dry skin?